ericjmiller/ericjmiller/README.md

+Hi.
+I'm a veteran Software Engineer, currently working @ Meta.

 I use my Github for extremely random projects I'm interested in.
 My professional work is generally not located here.

-If I do find the time to contribute to projects, they are generally Blockchain / AI related.
+If I do find the time to contribute to projects, they are generally AI / Blockchain.